This document records the outcomes of our last improvement plan and the findings of this self-evaluation.

 - The teaching of playful language were explored and teachers have introduced more aspects of this dimension of language teaching and learning into their planning.

 1.2The focus of this evaluation

-We undertook self-evaluation of teaching and learning during the period September 2018 to May2019.
-We evaluated the following aspect(s) of teaching and learning:
+We undertook self-evaluation of teaching and learning during the period September 2022 to May 2023 We evaluated the following aspect(s) of teaching and learning: